mrmcc3/vibing-dev/blog/why-apex.md

 simply a set of records.
 It's still "data", so why the distinction?

-Records are fundamentally different from the entities they describe because they never change!
+Records are fundamentally different from the entities they describe because they never change.
 Records are immutable - the same everywhere, to everyone, whenever they're read.
 No coordination is required to view, replicate or distribute them.
 Cached records are valid forever.